kalemriah/Analyzing-Network-Layer-Communication/README.md

 ●Explain the current status of the issue.

+●Provide the suspected root cause of the problem.

+●List the next steps needed to troubleshoot and resolve the issue.

 [Cybersecurity incident report network traffic analysis RESPONSE.pdf](https://github.com/kalemriah/Analyzing-Network-Secuirty/files/12285739/Cybersecurity.incident.report.network.traffic.analysis.RESPONSE.pdf)

-Provide the suspected root cause of the problem.

-List the next steps needed to troubleshoot and resolve the issue.

-Record your responses in part two of the cybersecurity incident repo